 Below are more detailed instructions for the individual sections, from top to bottom:

 - "Upload full text PDF document" (at the top of the submission page) - This is optional, but strongly encouraged.
-If you choose to upload a full-text paper, it must be a PDF file.
+If you choose to upload a full-text paper, it must be a PDF file, and the title on the PDF must match the title entered in the "Title" section.
 Click the yellow section once to expand it, then click on the "Choose File" button to browse your hard drive to find the full- text PDF file on your computer.
 When located, double click on the full-text PDF file name and the SSRN system will begin uploading it immediately.
 (You can use these same steps to replace a full-text PDF that has already been uploaded.)

 To download the full-text paper and verify that it is the correct file, click on the "PDF" icon while this section is expanded.

 The checkbox "Add Paper URL to PDF" will be automatically checked.
 Once your submission has been processed this will add the following line to the bottom of the first two pages of your submitted PDF: